 Secondly, the author states that not only there is little oxygen or water vapor in Venus climate comparing to human’s preliminary needs, but also it is impractical to supply them regularly from Earth.
 Hence human could not resist circumstances on Venus.
 The lecturer rebuts this.
 She suggests that it is true that Venus air contains components such as carbon dioxide or sulfuric acid but no oxygen, however, human could make it possible to produce water and oxygen.
 She claims that with chemical processes on mentioned components, oxygen and water would obtain easily.

 Finally, the author mentions that there are thick clouds around the Venus blocking sun light to reach the planet so humans would not be able to use of solar power to produce electricity that is necessary to power their equipment.
-The lecturer on the other hand states that clouds on 50 km over the Venus surface are not very thick to block sun light.
+The lecturer, on the other hand, states that clouds on 50 km over the Venus surface are not very thick to block sun light.
 Moreover he puts forth the idea that humans could collect sun light either reflecting by clouds or planet surface to provide the electricity is needed.